ImperialCollegeLondon/EvoSim/src/evosim/allocators.rst

     >>> np.logical_or(occupancy <= cps.capacity, occupancy.isna()).all()
     True

-The first line above groups allocations by the charging point they are targeting and then counts the number of new assignement.
+The first line above groups allocations by the charging post they are targeting and then counts the number of new assignement.
 The second line computes the occupancy including new allocations.
-However, not all charging points are targeted.
-These points are not found in ``allocation``, and hence their occupancy is ``np.NaN``.
+However, not all charging posts are targeted.
+These posts are not found in ``allocation``, and hence their occupancy is ``np.NaN``.
 This treatment of missing data is a feature of :py:mod:`pandas`.
 The last line shows that allocations targeted available spaces.